 Testosterone is a true powerhouse hormone that helps keep guys looking younger and feeling fit.
-But as guys put wear and tear on their bodies—in the form of poor dieting, lack of sleep, or lack of exercise—that testosterone can take a hit, limiting how they perform in the gym (and even the bedroom).
+But as you put wear and tear on your body—in the form of poor diet, lack of sleep, or inconsistent exercise—testosterone can take a hit, limiting how you perform in the gym (and even the bedroom).

-It gets worse: For some dudes, a low testosterone level can even lead to a health problem called andropause.
+It gets worse: For some dudes, low testosterone can even lead to a health problem called andropause.
 Essentially the male version of menopause (hence the nickname "manopause"), andropause is a slow decrease of testosterone.
-It's usually seen in men over the age of 40; however, the process can begin in men who are in their twenties.
+It's usually seen in men over the age of 40.
+However, the process can begin in men in their 20s.

 "I've seen [andropause] anywhere from men in their 30s to 60s," says Fred Pescatore, M.D., a health and nutrition expert and author of The Hamptons Diet.
 "The earliest I've seen it occur is age 24."

 Symptoms of andropause include low sex drive, fatigue, poor memory, and low sleep quality.
-It's very rare that men see their testosterone levels drop in their twenties—but young adulthood is the perfect time to take preventive measures.
+And while it's very rare for men to see their testosterone levels drop in their 20s, young adulthood is the perfect time to take preventive measures.